Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

   ![Assigned categories Iphone](../../Assets/Screenshots/PIM/Products/List/Catalogs/AssignedCategoriesIphone.png "[Assigned categories Iphone]")

 6. Click the [SAVE] button in the upper right corner.
   The product has been assigned to the selected category.
-The *Edit Product* view is closed.
+The *Edit product* view is closed.
 The list of products is displayed again.

 6. Select the appropriate catalog and the assigned category in the left side bar.
   The list of products displays only those products that are assigned to the selected category.